 All of these losses create pain knowing that we have an inability to resolve the situation that causes the pain, confusion, shock, and distress.
 We cannot make our loved one better, we can love them, help them, learn how to be with them, and find ways to address the ambiguous loss.

-This resource from the Alzheimers Society of Canada, 2013 provides further information on ambiguous loss and grief in dementia and some meaningful tips for coping with the loss.
-It is a powerful resource for anyone who is a caregiver or a friend of a caregiver to read.
+AMBIGUOUS LOSS AND GRIEF IN DEMENTIA, from the Alzeheimers Society of Canada, 2013 provides further information on ambiguous loss and grief in dementia and some meaningful tips for coping with the loss.
+It is a informative and helpful resource for anyone who is a caregiver or a friend of a caregiver to read.

 Further reading regarding grief and dementia as well as ways of coping, comes from the American Hospice Foundation, “Alzheimers Disease and Grieving Caregivers,”.